adeyie/Email-Spam-Detection/README.md

 For data cleaning, the following steps were performed on the body text of email data for classification:

+- Lowercasing: Convert all text to lowercase to ensure consistency.
+- Number Removal: Remove all numerical characters from the email body.
 - Removed Punctuation: To eliminate unnecessary symbols.
 - Removed Stop Words: To reduce noise and focus on meaningful words.
 - Stemming: To reduce words to their root forms for better classification.